1D 2D 3D Mind Framework & Quiz

-“True intelligence rests not in mastering any one dimension of our mind but in balancing how we use all three.” –Enduring Edge
+“True intelligence rests not in mastering any one dimension of our mind but in balancing how we use all three.”

-The 1D 2D 3D Mind Framework:
+THE 1D 2D 3D MIND FRAMEWORK:

 The 1D mind is our most primal state of mind focused on a singular mission—our short-term survival.
 Ever on alert for threats—real or imagined—the 1D mind harbors the ‘fight or flight’ or stress response.
 It is guided by basic impulses, a sense of urgency, emotions, such as fear, and memories of past experiences.
 While the 1D mind is critical for survival, most of us tend to overuse it, falling into its traps.

 The 2D mind is the seat of our rational and analytical thinking capabilities—our intellect.
 It gathers tangible data and information to guide its analyses and decisions.
 The 2D mind is responsible for much of our productivity in the world.
 Yet, it can lead us into analysis paralysis or an over-reliance on data.
 The 2D mind is also the seat of our ego, which harbors judgment and can easily lead to binary (us vs. them) thinking.

 The 3D mind is the source of our intuition, insights, wisdom, and creative potential.
 It harbors our sense of meaning, purpose, and values and fosters compassion, empathy, and connection.
 In the 3D state, we lose track of time, place and self and experience deep inner calm and joy (i.e. being in flow or in the zone).
 The 3D mind is also the essence of our shared humanity and most of us use it much less than possible.

 We can understand the three states of mind with this simple analogy.
 Imagine you are visiting a new city:

 Being in the 1D mind is like driving a car through the city.
 It’s fast and efficient, yet what we learn is limited because we are confined to roads.